beeware/briefcase/docs/reference/configuration.rst

     ``[tool.briefcase.app.<app name>.<platform>.document_type.<document type id>]``

-The ``document type id`` is an identifier represented in **alphanumeric format** appended to the app_id of an application to identify documents of the same type uniquely.
+The ``document type id`` is an identifier, in alphanumeric format.
+It is appended to the app id of an application to identify documents of the same type.

 The document type declaration requires the following settings: